CEO Mark Remmert spoke on using natural fibers to lighten the load of automobiles at the Automotive Composites Conference and Exhibition (ACCE)

 Mark Remmert, CEO of Emporia-based Green Dot Bioplastics spoke at the Automotive Composites Conference and Exhibition (ACCE) in Novi, Michigan.
 ACCE, the world’s leading automotive composites forum, hosted over 800 automotive industry professionals and vendors to discuss automotive design and new materials.

-Remmert’s mission is to educate attendees on the benefits of using natural fiber composites over carbon-based and traditional plastic composites – benefits which extend far beyond carbon footprint.
+Remmert’s mission is to educate attendees on the benefits of using natural fiber composites over carbon-based and traditional plastic composites – benefits that extend far beyond carbon footprint.
 It is safer to produce natural fiber composites, they are lower density which can mean a weight reduction of up to 30%, and they are optimal insulation for thermal and acoustic applications.
 Because natural fiber composites are lighter, benefits to the end consumer can include increased fuel economy.